hotosm/oam-docs-hugo/content/browser/user-guide.md

   1. Searching by location and metadata
   2. Using available imagery

-OAM can be used within any modern browser (Chrome, Firefox, IE 10+).
-Older versions of Internet Explorer may have limited functionality and are not fully supported.
+OAM can be used within any modern browser (Chrome, Firefox, Edge).

 # Searching by location